rejinadel/Setting-Up-dbt-with-Databricks-in-VS-Code/README.md

 # Setting-Up-dbt-with-Databricks-in-VS-Code
-Data Build Tool for Data Engineers
+Data Build Tool(dbt) for Data Engineers

-Setting Up dbt with Databricks in VS Code
+Getting Started with dbt and Databricks in VS Code

-This guide explains how to set up dbt (data build tool) with Databricks on Windows using Python virtual environments and VS Code.
-This is ideal for learners who want to practice dbt models and SQL transformations in a cloud environment.
+This article provides a step-by-step guide to setting up dbt (data build tool) with Databricks on Windows using Python virtual environments and VS Code.
+By the end of this guide, you will have a working environment ready to run dbt models, SQL transformations, and explore data in Databricks.

-1. Prerequisites
+** Prerequisites**

 Before starting, ensure you have:

-Python 3.8 or 3.12 installed.
+Python 3.8 or 3.12 installed

-VS Code installed.
+VS Code installed

-Databricks workspace with a SQL endpoint.
+A Databricks workspace with a SQL endpoint

-Optional: Git for version control.
+Git (optional, for version control)

-2. Create and Activate a Virtual Environment
+** Create and Activate a Virtual Environment**

-Open PowerShell or VS Code terminal.
+Open PowerShell or the VS Code terminal.

-Navigate to your workspace folder:
+**Navigate to your workspace folder:**

-cd C:\Users\prashant\Desktop\dbt_learn1
+cd C:\Workspace\dbt_project

-Create a virtual environment:
+**Create a virtual environment:**

 python -m venv .venv

-Activate the environment:
+**Activate the environment:**
 & .\.venv\Scripts\Activate.ps1

-Upgrade pip inside the environment:
+**Upgrade pip:**
 python -m pip install --upgrade pip

-3. Install dbt-core and Databricks Adapter
+**Install dbt-core and Databricks Adapter**

-Install dbt core and the Databricks adapter:

 pip install dbt-core dbt-databricks

-Verify installation:
+**Verify installation:**

 dbt --version

-Expected output:
+You should see output similar to:

-Core: dbt-core 1.10.x
+Core: dbt-core 1.x.x
-Plugins: databricks 1.10.x
+Plugins: databricks 1.x.x

-4. Initialize a dbt Project
+** Initialize a dbt Project**

-Navigate to your workspace folder:
+**Navigate to your workspace folder:**

-cd C:\Users\prashant\Desktop\dbt_learn1
+cd C:\Workspace\dbt_project

-Initialize the project:
+**Initialize a new dbt project:**

-dbt init dbt_learnings
+dbt init my_dbt_project

-Project name: dbt_learnings
+**Enter project name: my_dbt_project**

 Database adapter: Databricks

-Answer prompts for catalog, schema, threads, and Unity Catalog.
+Provide required details like catalog, schema, threads, and Unity Catalog option.

-Folder structure will look like:

-dbt_learnings/
+**Folder structure created:**

+my_dbt_project/
 ├─ models/
 ├─ snapshots/
 ├─ seeds/